 Dr. Saporito completed his internship at Baylor University Medical Center and a 3 year dermatology residency at Texas Tech University Health Sciences Center.
 He then completed a procedural dermatology fellowship under Dr. Stephen Snow at the University of Wisconsin where the Mohs technique was originally pioneered by Dr. Frederic Mohs.

-Dr. Saporito is a Fellow of the American College of Mohs Surgery and the American Academy of Dermatology.
-He is also a Diplomate of the American Board of Dermatology and a member of the ITSCC (International immunosuppression & Transplant Skin Cancer Collaborative).
-He is a faculty member for the Baylor dermatology residency program, regularly teaching surgical techniques to medical students and physician residents.
+Dr. Saporito is Board Certified in Micrographic Dermatologic Surgery and Dermatology, a Fellow of the American College of Mohs Surgery and the American Academy of Dermatology, a Diplomate of the American Board of Dermatology, and a member of the ITSCC (International immunosuppression & Transplant Skin Cancer Collaborative).
+He is also a faculty member for the Baylor dermatology residency program, regularly teaching surgical techniques to medical students and physician residents.

 Dr. Wilder has contributed to a variety of publications and presentations on topics such as immune conditions, genodermatoses, skin cancer risks in transplant recipients, and melanoma.
 Dr. Wilder volunteers her time at skin cancer screenings and believes in the importance of skin cancer awareness and sun safety.